tuckerweibell/recipe/src/components/EzPage/EzPage.md

 ### Using Headings

-Page will provide appropriate margin on Headings.
+Pages provide appropriate margin on Headings to indicate that a heading is related to the subsequent page content.

 ```jsx
 <EzPage>